GemeenteNijmegen/os-remote-sensing/README.md

 ## Normalized Difference Vegetation Index (NDVI)
 Spectral indices dedicated to vegetation analysis are developed based on the principle that the healthy vegetation reflects strongly in the near-infrared (NIR) spectrum, while absorbing strongly in the visible red.
-Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared
+Normalized Difference Vegetation Index (NDVI) quantifies vegetation by measuring the difference between near-infrared and visible red light.
+It distinguishes vegetation from soil, minimizes topographic effects
-and visible red light.
-It distinguishes vegetation from soil, minimizes topographic effects NDVI is chlorophyll sensitive, emphasizing the green color of a healthy plant.
+NDVI is chlorophyll sensitive, emphasizing the green color of a healthy plant.

 ![NDVI](https://eo4geo.sbg.ac.at/IGIK/Sentinel2_Data_and_Vegetation_Indices/NDVI_trees.png)

-NDVI-ranges vegetation in this research
+NDVI-ranges vegetation in this research:
        -1 to 0.2: non-vegetation;
         0.2 to 0.3: grasses, weed;
         0.3 to 0.5: low to medium vegetation (substantial vegetation); 0.5 to 1: #intensive vegetation, high vegetation, trees.

-NDVI-range 'verstening'
+NDVI-range 'verstening':
        -0.1 tot 0.2: stone, sand/earth.

 ## Open Data